 We did get all of that but we also got a big empty box inside.
 Yup, it’s just a big empty space waiting for us to fill it up.

 Here we are looking toward the back of the trailer.
 Notice the barn doors and the window.
 That is where the bed will be.

 The plan is to put a table under the big window and a couple of portable stools, with storage.

 This area will be the kitchen.
 It will be small but efficient.
 Some cabinets, a small fridge and a sink under the window.
-Hopefully the placement of all the windows will work out.
-Obviously we had to pick locations for them before it was built.
+Hopefully the placement of all the windows will work out once we put everything in place.

 This view is the front of the RV.
-There is a point, which gives us a bit more space, but I’m not sure how useful it will be.
+There is a v-nose, which gives us a bit more space, but I’m not sure how useful it will be.